liezl200/suisse-cheese/README.md

 Make sure you are in the suisse-cheese repo then run: ```npm start```

 ## Go to index
-In your browser, navigate to the homepage[http://localhost:3000/]
+In your browser, navigate to the homepage: http://localhost:3000/

 # Relevant Links